kjerandp/CoPilot/README.md

 # CoPilot
-A feature rich object relational mapper that writes clean sql, offers great performance, is easy to configure and not leaking into your domain model or other layers.
+A feature rich object relational mapper that writes clean sql, offers great performance, is easy use and configure and do not leak into your domain model or any other layers.